Pebaz/tidbytes/README.md

 - A higher level API designed to be as seamless as possible for Python programmers

+Each operation in the lower level API takes Bytes & Indices as input and produces Bytes as output or Indices if it is a meta operation.
+Using just Bytes and Indices, all memory manipulation operations can be implemented because Indices can represent offsets, lengths, ranges, and unsigned or signed numbers.

 ## Higher Level API

+The higher level API provides these main types: `Mem`, `Unsigned`, and `Signed`.
+`Mem` is the base type for all the other types and provides the majority of the higher level functionality that will be comfortable to Python programmers.
+It upholds contracts on invariants that are unique to unsized or sized natural data in the form of raw bytes.
+The `Unsigned` type upholds contracts on invariants unique to unsized or sized unsigned numeric data.
+The `Signed` type upholds contracts on invariants unique to unsized or sized signed numeric data.

 ```python
 from tidbytes import *